 The Mary Duke Biddle Music Building, completed in the 1970s, became the Department of Music's permanent home.
 It also houses the Music Library and DUMIC (Duke University Musical Instrument Collections).

 Today, the Department of Music thrives as a presence that is felt throughout campus.
-With nine performing ensembles (Chamber Music, Chorale, Collegium Musicum, Djembe, New Music, Jazz, Opera Workshop, Symphony Orchestra and Wind Symphony) and hundreds of students enrolled in classes, the Department of Music pursues its mission to enrich the educational experience of all Duke students.
+With 10 performing ensembles (Chamber Music, Chorale, Chinese Music, Collegium Musicum, Djembe, New Music, Jazz, Opera Theater, Symphony Orchestra and Wind Symphony) and hundreds of students enrolled in classes, the Department of Music pursues its mission to enrich the educational experience of all Duke students.